rabbitmq/rabbitmq-website/site/logging.md

 </pre>

 This will load and print last lines from the log file.
-If only console logging is enabled, this command will fail with a "file not found" (`enoent`) error.
+If only console logging is activated, this command will fail with a "file not found" (`enoent`) error.

 To continuously inspect as a stream of log messages as they are appended to a file, similarly to `tail -f` or console logging, use `rabbitmq-diagnostics log_tail_stream`: